ONLINE HELP

 • Event for assigning the property.
 This event is used to give a value to the property.
 This value is passed as parameter.
 This event must not return a result.

-Remark: A new property can also be created in the context menu of a member.
+Remark: A new property can also be created from a member's context menu.
 In this case, the procedures automatically handle the specified member.

 Data binding